ciscorx/7z-revisions/README.md

 ## Commentary:

+ Wouldnt it be nice if, after every time you save your buffer, you could go back and double check to see exactly what was saved, in addition to what perhaps may have accidentally been deleted?
+Well, now you can.
 7z-revisions-mode is an Emacs minor mode that saves the current buffer to a 7-zip archive of the same name, whenever a save-buffer command is issued.
 A time-stamp in the form of MMDDYY-HHMMSS is appended to the archived file.
 If the .7z archive file already exists then it incrementally saves the latest revision by adding a new patch to the archive.
-The .7z extension can be altered to something else, such as .8z for example, by setting the global variable 7zr-archive-extension to ".8z".
+Optionally, the .7z extension can be altered to something else, such as .8z for example, by setting the global variable 7zr-archive-extension to ".8z".
 Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive, providing word by word differential highlighting.
 In addition, syntax coloring is applied when viewing raw diff files.<br/>

- If your document anywhere contains the tag text, like 7z-revisions.el_rev= followed by nothing or any number, then upon execution of the function 7zr-update-7z-revisions-tag-in-text, the highest revision number, incremented by 1, will be added to the end of that tag, in this case at the end of that equals sign.<br/>
+ If your document anywhere contains a tag text, such as 7z-revisions.el_rev= followed by nothing or any number, then upon execution of the function 7zr-update-7z-revisions-tags-in-text, the highest revision number, incremented by 1, will be inserted to the end of that tag, in this case at the end of that equals sign, replacing the previous number, if present.<br/> A tag of, for instance, 7zr-revisions.el_directory-of-archive=../ will specify the parent directory as the directory where the archive resides, etc.  For another example, 7z-revision.el_sha1-of-last-revision= will cause the insertion of the sha1sum hash value of the last revision after the tag.<br/>
- A tag of, for instance, 7zr-revisions.el_directory-of-archive=../ will specify the parent directory as the directory where the archive resides, etc.  For convenience, the tags can be inserted into the document or metadata file using the 7zr-select-tag-to-insert-into-document function.<br/>
+ For your convenience, the tags can be inserted into the document or into the metadata file using the 7zr-select-tag-to-insert-into-document function.<br/>

 ## Commands